blester-mvc/stickit-docs/docs/setup/salesforce/objects/index.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# List Views
+# Objects

-Enable StickIt for use with most\* Standard and Custom Object **List Views** by following these steps:
+Enable StickIt for use with any Standard or Custom Object by following these steps:

 1. Click the **gear** icon in the upper right corner
 ![screenshot 1](../../../shared/img/1.png)